SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 This state file contains a custom JSON format that records a mapping from the Terraform resources in our templates to their real-world representation.

+> **Avoid directly manipulating the state file!** The state file is meant only for internal use within Terraform.
+This implies that we should never manually edit the Terraform state files or write code that directly reads them.
+If for some reason we need to manipulate the state file, use the `terraform import` or `terraform state` commands.

 Terraform makes use of this local state to create plans and modify our infrastructure.
 Terraform performs a refresh prior to any operation to update the state with the real infrastructure.

 #### Remote state